 When it comes to eating, everyone is unique.
 Anyone considering starting IF should listen closely to their bodies.

-• You experience dizziness due to low blood sugar
+• Experience dizziness due to low blood sugar

-• Fasting is interfering with your ability to keep up with your responsibilities
+• Find that fasting is interfering with your ability to keep up with your responsibilities

 If any of these side effects develop, I recommend stopping the fast.